adam-wozniak/website/_posts/2021-08-03-quantic-executive-mba-review.md

 But I often look for creative and/or unconventional approaches to problems.
 So I found one that seemed intriguing...

 ## Quantic School of Business and Technology
 Traditional universities are excellent at marketing their programs, making you feel that they will somehow transform your life.
-But often the reality is quite underwhelming, leaving you with a large debt, and filling 3-5 years of your life with questionable value.
+But sometimes the reality is quite underwhelming, leaving you with a large debt, and filling 3-5 years of your life with questionable value.

 But I digress...